Content Moderation 101

 A necessary part of working in content moderation involves exposure to harmful content – of all types.
 Prolonged exposure to harmful content has been associated with the development of PTSD, anxiety, and depression.
 To protect human moderators, technology platforms must find ways to apply automated mechanisms to reduce the load off of human moderators, as well as take measures to support the wellbeing of employees and improve resilience.

-To learn about the risks and solutions to these problems, read how to build resilience for Trust & Safety teams.
+To learn about the risks and solutions to these problems, read about Building resilience for Trust & Safety teams.

 Recall v.
 Precision